QuestPDF/QuestPDF-Documentation/docs/api-reference/text/font-management.md

 QuestPDF.Settings.ThrowOnMissingFontFamilies = true;
 ```

+When this setting is disabled, document generation continues silently and text is rendered with the first available family from the fallback list, or with another registered font when none matches.

 ## Missing text glyphs

-A font covers only a subset of the Unicode range, so text containing non-Latin characters or special symbols such as emojis may use codepoints that the selected font cannot render.
+A font covers only a subset of the Unicode range, so text containing non-Latin characters or special symbols such as emojis may contain text glyphs that the selected font cannot render.
-When neither the font nor any of its fallbacks provides the codepoint, QuestPDF throws the `DocumentDrawingException`, identifying the missing glyphs and the fonts involved.
+When neither the font nor any of its fallbacks provides the text glyph, QuestPDF throws the `DocumentDrawingException`, identifying the missing glyphs and the fonts involved.

 ```csharp
 // enabled by default